 At that point, Joseph was on a feeding tube and completely confined to his bed in his assisted living facility.
 At his current condition, living at home with his family would have been nearly impossible.
 Joseph’s son, Joe Jr., a chiropractor, knew his father had the strength to improve and refused to accept that he would be bound to his bed.

 Joe Jr. remembered seeing a PT Solutions clinic in his neighborhood.
 After researching the physical therapy practice, Joe set out to get his dad mobile again.
-They met with physical therapist Stacey Ingram, clinic director at the Trinity, Fla. location.
+They met with physical therapist Stacey Ingram, clinic director at the Trinity, location in Florida.
 Stacey has been both a healthcare professional and coach for Joseph.

 After working with Stacey for several months, Joseph reached the first milestones in his recovery.
 He was able to hold himself up in his wheelchair and to swallow on his own.
 That paved the way for his medical team to remove his feeding tube.

 The physical therapy sessions were tough, but Joseph worked diligently three days a week in the clinic to regain his mobility.
 With assistance, Joseph is now able to get on his feet and take steps with his son and physical therapist by his side for balance.
 After almost a year off from the gym, Joseph has since returned to the gym floor on his off days from physical therapy, completing his prescribed exercises with his sons to regain his balance and strength.

 Joe Jr. said watching his father go from completely bedridden to taking steps is a testament to the commitment PT Solutions has with their patients.

 “Stacey Ingram has been such a motivator for my dad,” Joe Jr. said.
 “There is something different about Stacey’s motivation and encouragement.
 Stacey saw progress in my dad and has helped him in his recovery.
 He has helped him literally every step of the way.”